deckarep/ziglang-set/README.md

 #

+A set offers a fast way to manipulate data and avoid excessive looping.

 Zig currently [does not have](https://github.com/ziglang/zig/issues/6919) a built-in, general purpose Set data structure at this point in time.
 Until it does, try this!

 Rationale: It may be common knowledge that a dictionary, map or hashset can be used as a set with a value of `void`.
 While this is true, there's a lot to think about in terms of supporting all the common set operations in a performant and correct way and there's no good reason why a common module for this shouldn't exist.
-After studying the Zig stdlib, I'm hoping this implementation can fill that gap and provide some value.
+I'm hoping this implementation can fill that gap and provide some value after being modeled similar to other collections in Zig's stdlib.

 #

 This module offers a Set implementation built in the same vein and spirit of the other data structures within the Zig standard library.
-This is my attempt to model one that can get better over time and grow with community interest and support.
+This is an attempt to model one that can get better over time and grow with community interest and support.
 See a problem, file a bug!
 Or better yet contribute and let's build the best implementation together.

-I am the original author of the popular Go based set package: [golang-set](https://github.com/deckarep/golang-set) that is used by software components built by Docker, 1Password, Ethereum, SendGrid, CrowdStrike and HashiCorp.
-At just shy of `4.5k stars`, I figured I'd take a crack at building a comprehensive and generic Zig-based set that goes above and beyond the original Go implementation.
+I am the original author of a popular Go based set package: [golang-set](https://github.com/deckarep/golang-set) that is used by software components built by Docker, 1Password, Ethereum, SendGrid, CrowdStrike and HashiCorp.
+At just shy of `4.7k stars`, I figured I'd take a crack at building a comprehensive and generic Zig-based set that goes above and beyond the original Go implementation.
 After using Zig for over 3+ years on personal projects, I thought it was time that Zig had a robust Set implementation for itself.

 This implementation gives credit and acknowledgement to the [Zig language](https://ziglang.org) and powerful [Std Library](https://ziglang.org/documentation/master/std/#std) [HashMap](https://ziglang.org/documentation/master/std/#std.hash_map.HashMap) data structure of which this set implementation is built on top of.
 Without that, this probably wouldn't exist.
 Efforts will be made to keep the Ziglang Set code fast and straightforward but this Set's raw speed will largely be bounded by the performance of the Zig HashMap of which it is built on top of.